 PODCAST RUNTIME: 15 Minutes

 The Black Girl Burnout podcast is dedicated to helping black women learn how to opt-out of the mentality of struggle while also learning how to opt-into the life of joy, abundance, and good health, which is their birthright.
 Burnout can manifest in a variety of ways, including feelings of exhaustion, cynicism, and a lack of accomplishment.
 It is totally ok if you are experiencing more than one of the feelings at the same time.
 Being able to fully align with your truth is a significant sign of strength.
+The ultimate goal of the podcast is to help women achieve Opting Out of Struggle.

 Click below to view the full transcript for this podcast episode.